darb93/bootstrap-theme-changer/README.md

-# bootstrap theme changer
+# Bootstrap theme changer
- A bootstrap theme changer that uses LocalStorage to save the theme choice of the user
+ A bootstrap theme changer that uses LocalStorage to save the theme choice of the user.